lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 ---
 lip: 38
-title: "Execution Layer Initiated Exits and Active Rebalancing"
+title: "VEBO-7002 — Execution Layer Initiated Exits and Active Rebalancing"
 status: WIP
 author: Raman Siamionau (@F4ever), Dmitry Gusakov
 discussions-to: <Create a new thread on https://research.lido.fi/ and drop the link here>
 created: 2026-06-26
-updated: 2026-08-03
+updated: 2026-08-05
 ---

 ## Simple Summary

-This proposal redesigns the Validators Exit Bus Oracle (VEBO) around **EIP-7002 execution-layer withdrawal requests** and introduces **Active Rebalancing** — a mechanism that lets the protocol redistribute stake across Node Operators without waiting for organic inflows and outflows.
+This proposal redesigns the Validators Exit Bus Oracle (VEBO) around **EIP-7002 execution-layer withdrawal requests**.
+It also introduces **Active Rebalancing** — a controlled way to reduce excess stake at Node Operators without waiting for organic inflows and outflows.

 1. **VEBO-7002** — VEBO replaces Node-Operator-supplied pre-signed exit messages and the Ejector with EIP-7002 partial withdrawal requests (PWRs) and full withdrawal requests (FWRs) as the primary exit mechanism.
 This enables precise, partial stake exits from `0x02` validators, reduces unproductive stake time, shortens withdrawal finalization, and simplifies the protocol by removing several legacy components.
 2. **Active Rebalancing** — a controlled, rate-limited way for the protocol to forcibly move stake toward a target distribution by requesting additional withdrawals from over-target Curated Module v2 (CMv2) operators, reusing the same withdrawal-based flow introduced by VEBO-7002.